airtap/airtap/README.md

 ![testing in the cloud](https://raw.github.com/defunctzombie/zuul/gh-pages/double-check-with-sauce.png)

-See the [cooking with sauce](https://github.com/defunctzombie/zuul/wiki/cloud-testing) wiki page to get your tests running in the cloud.
+See the [Cloud Testing](./doc/cloud-testing.md) guide to get your tests running in the cloud.

 ### Continuous integration